 How To Get Your Starter Started

 After playing around a bit, I finally figured it out.
 It’s a fairly simple process, you just need what I had been lacking.
-Patience, along with equal parts flour and water and a glass or plastic container.
+Patience, along with equal parts (by weight, so you’ll probably need one of these) flour and water and a glass or plastic container.

 For mine I used a one quart mason jar, and plan to upgrade the next time I get to the store.
-Start with 1/4 cup flour (I used all-purpose, unbleached) and 1/4 cup of water.
+Start with 150 grams flour (I used occidental flour) and 150 grams of water.

 On Day 1…

 Your little yeast buddies need fed!
 You should see some bubbles on the top from the natural yeast.
-Again add equal parts flour and water and give it a shake.
-Shake it a again a few more times again during the day.
+Get out a knew mason jar.
+Add 100 grams of sourdough starter.
+Then, add 100 grams flour, and 100 grams of water and stir.
+Stir it again a few more times again during the day.